 You don’t have to be super-fit to take part in gliding.
-According to the British Gliding Association, if you’re fit enough to drive a car, you are fit enough to fly a glider.
+If you’re fit enough to drive a car, you are fit enough to fly a glider.
 As long as your doctor can certify that you meet the same standards required to drive a car, you can take to the air.
 There are also plenty of opportunities for people with disabilities to take part in gliding.

 Joining a gliding club is one of the best ways to get into the sport.
 Most clubs will offer trial lessons, where you will get temporary membership (usually one month’s worth).
-A trial lesson normally costs around £25, and is a great way of seeing if you like the sport or not without forking out too much cash.
+A trial lesson cost varies so check out your local club for their price, but is a great way of seeing if you like the sport or not without forking out too much cash.

 Lessons are given in a two-seater glider, where the instructor will sit behind you and you will have a full set of duplicate controls to learn on.
 It’s a good idea to book lessons as close together as possible, as it is easier to learn in this way.